How to get a harvest job

-Most jobs required skills that can be learnt on the job.
+Most jobs require skills that can be learned on the job.
 Some jobs require training, skills or licences – like driving, for example.
 Check what’s needed before you apply.

 The work is rewarding but it can be physically demanding.
 Some jobs may require heavy lifting, bending, climbing ladders and operating machinery.
 The work is often outdoors.

 Before applying for a job, read about the produce, harvest process, industry and where it’s located.

 The Fair Work Ombudsman’s Working the harvest trail page has tips for job seekers and an employment checklist.

 Ensure the job and employer are reputable before you apply.

 Jobs are often listed by labour hire companies, which source workers for farmers.
 In Victoria, you can check if the company is a licensed labour hire provider on the Labour Hire Authority website.

 Get job-ready by doing some training.
 Most of the training is quick and simple.